 You will also encounter two additional selections, one from the social sciences (i.e., economics, psychology, or sociology), and one from the hard sciences (i.e., Earth science, biology, chemistry, or physics).

 The second part is the writing and language test, which is comprised of 44 questions in 35 minutes.
 These questions are also based on passages, which look very similar to those in the reading section.
-The difference is what the questions are asking.
+So what’s the difference?
+Well, it’s what the questions are asking.
 The test writers say that if you can edit a paper, you will be successful in this part of the test.
 You need to be able to read, find mistakes, and correct them.
 Sounds simple enough, right?

 Math on the New SAT